 Applied Sustainability (SUS 4000, 3 cr) Taken during the spring semester of the junior or senior year, students synthesize and apply what they have learned in SUS 3999 and other courses to a sustainability capstone research project on or off-campus, with a focus on their areas of interest.
 Prerequisites: SUS 1500, SUS 3999.
 SUS 4000 syllabus.

-Electives for the Sustainability Minor For the remaining 4 electives, students take 1 course within each of these 4 topic areas (12 cr total): Environmental Sciences, Business, Technology, and Social Sciences/Humanities.
+Electives for the Sustainability Minor For the remaining 3 electives, students take 1 course within each of these 3 topic areas (9 cr total): Environmental Sciences, Business, and Technology and Engineering.
 Florida Tech has over 80 eligible courses among the sustainability topic areas: Minor Planning and Elective Guide.
 Programs with courses that have student learning outcomes involving sustainability issues include: Programs with SUS learning outcomes.

 Florida Tech's Sustainability Degree and Minor Programs have five primary objectives: